ishan-dhingra/jakes-repo/README.md

-# App showing list of Repo's from Git Account
+# App showing list of Repos from Git Account